COVID-19 update: All of New Zealand is now at Red. More information.

-At Massey University we refer to programmes and papers.
-A programme is your overall qualification (for example, degree, diploma and certificate) whereas papers are the individual courses that you take to complete your chosen programme.
-For example, the "Bachelor of Business Studies" is a programme whereas "115.101 Statistics for Business" is a paper that is part of the Bachelor of Business programme.
+At Massey University we refer to programmes and courses.
+A programme is your overall qualification (for example, degree, diploma and certificate) whereas courses are the individual modules that you take to complete your chosen programme.
+For example, the "Bachelor of Business Studies" is a programme whereas "115.101 Statistics for Business" is a course that is part of the Bachelor of Business programme.

-Each programme has its own structure which is explained in the Courses web pages.
-When you select your individual papers you need to ensure that you are on track to fulfil all of your programme requirements to be able to graduate.
+Each programme has its own structure which is explained in the Programmes and courses web pages.
+When you select your individual courses you need to ensure that you are on track to fulfil all of your programme requirements to be able to graduate.